 The by-product of this was the concept of a Point of Issue, where you are issued with a Safari Card and the Point of Sale, where you load your money and then purchase the entry ticket.
 This is now popularly known as POIPOS.

-Not all parks are using this system but those that do do not accept cash at all.
-Currently these are the parks implementing the new Safari Card with their POIPOS locations for your payment convenience:
+Not all parks are using this system but those that do not accept cash at all.
+Currently, these are the parks implementing the new Safari Card with their POIPOS locations for your payment convenience: